 If I have glass or film plastic in my recycling cart in the first week of April, will my recycling cart be collected?

-Does the MMBC program apply to residents in Multi-Family homes?
+Does the RecycleBC program apply to residents in Multi-Family homes?

-Yes, Multi-Family homes that receive recycling collection from the City will be part of the MMBC program.
+Yes, multi-family homes that receive recycling collection from the City will be part of the RecycleBC program.
 Not sure if you are included?
 Check here.

 Where can I get more information?